gaggioma/ObjectDetection/README.md

 #### Apply a generic alghorithm to resolve the game
 From this matrix i applied a generic Sudoku resolver to obtain the solution (https://techwithtim.net/tutorials/python-programming/sudoku-solver-backtracking/)
-After that the result numbers are pasted in the original image.
+After, the result numbers (in `number` folder) are pasted in the original image.

 ## Pick all together and test the application
 With `python3 .\pythonYolo\yolo.py -i sudokuImgToDetect -y folderOfCfgFiles` you can test the application.